SecureDevOps/veracode2rally/_posts/2015-02-15-welcome-to-jekyll.md

 tags: [Intro, Getting Started]
 ---

-Veracode2rally is a java application that exports the results of Veracode static analysis scans into Rally.
-With each synchronization, Rally defect tickets are opened, updated or closed based on security flaws found in the most recent Veracode scan.
-Users can choose what type of flaws are exported.

-    All flaws
-    Flaws affecting policy
-    All unmitigated flaws
-    Unmitigated flaws affecting policy

-Developers review open defect tickets in Rally to work on a remediation to fix the security flaw or propose a mitigation.
-If the developer fixes the flaw, veracode2rally closes the corresponding Rally ticket after the application has been rescanned and synchronized.
-Mitigations can be proposed within Rally by the developer.
-Veracode2Rally synchronizes the mitigation request back to Veracode.
-Once the proposed mitigation is approved, veracode2rally closes the Rally ticket during the next synchronization.
+Veracode2Rally is an open source tool created by DevOps teams for DevOps teams.
+It speeds software delivery time by directly exporting security flaws found in Veracode static analysis scans and importing them into Rally.
+No more manually opening, closing and updating Rally tickets.
+Veracode2Rally manages Rally defect tickets for you based on the results of the last Veracode scan.

+**Can I just run Veracode2Rally without downloading the source code?**
+Yes.
+Download the application here: <a href="https://github.com/SecureDevOps/veracode2rally/blob/master/app/veracode2rally_app.zip?raw=true" target="_blank">Veracode2Rally_app.zip</a> to get the latest build.